 Solidarity with the Least of These

-After the slaves were herded off the ship, he offered them medicine, food, and tobacco, and would try communicate with them through interpreters or signs.
-His ministry to the slaves and others in the town was so effective, it’s estimated that over the course of his lifetime he personally baptized 300,000 people!
+After the slaves were herded off the ship, he offered them medicine, food, and tobacco, and tried communicating with them through interpreters or signs.
+His ministry to the slaves and others in the town was so effective, that he baptized an estimated 300,000 people throughout his lifetime!

 A thorn in the side of anyone who mistreated the slaves, wielding a moral force built up through years of holy living, the treatment of the slaves in his area slowly improved.

-He was also a frequent visitor of hospitals and prisons, often preparing condemned criminals for death.
+He also frequently visited hospitals and prisons, often preparing condemned criminals for death.

 Faithful in the Face of Evil

 Slavery in the New World continued for centuries after Peter’s death.
 So wasn’t Peter a failure?

 Peter wasn’t able to single-handedly end the terrible evils of his day, but he helped countless people nonetheless.
 Every act of compassion, every refreshment he offered to the slaves, every time he stood up against the cruelty around him – it all still mattered for those people and their souls, slave and slave-owner alike.

 There are terrible evils in our own day (e.g. abortion), and it’s unlikely that any one of us will be able to completely eliminate them in the near future.
 So should we just stop trying?